otavio-coding/otavio-coding.github.io/sample_page.md

-# AutoZap Project
+# Whatsapp Web Selenium Automation Project

 ## Overview
-AutoZap is a project designed to automate the process of sending WhatsApp messages using the WhatsApp web interface.
+This is a project designed to automate the process of sending WhatsApp messages using the WhatsApp web interface.
 This tool simplifies the task of sending bulk messages by leveraging web automation technologies and providing an easy-to-use graphical interface.

 ## Key Features
-* **Effortless Message Sending**: AutoZap allows users to send messages to multiple contacts without manual intervention, streamlining the communication process.
+* **Effortless Message Sending**: It allows users to send messages to multiple contacts without manual intervention, streamlining the communication process.

 * **QR Code Authentication**: The tool handles QR code authentication, ensuring a seamless connection between the user's device and the WhatsApp web interface.